We offer complementary economy shipping on all orders! Some remote locations may require a charge.

 So far we have not experienced any issues with water.
 Copper naturally tarnishes over time, but the tarnish can be easily removed using common household items such as vinegar, or a lemon and salt solution.

 Great question!
-Please read Our Story to learn how we got started!
+Please read The Designer to learn how we got started!

 Can’t find an answer to your question here?
 Contact us by filling out this form or send us an e-mail at email@example.com and we’ll get back to you quickly!